Good question! As the solar economy grows across the world, communities are embracing the opportunity to support clean, green power.

 In this Step-By-Step Solar Guide, we make sure you are asking the right questions about solar energy.
 There are many factors to consider when deciding to go solar, so we’ve assembled this easy guide to streamline the process.

-Before asking if solar is a good investment, you should see if there are cheaper ways to reduce your overall energy consumption.
-If your home or business is not energy efficient, you will be wasting precious power through drafty doors and windows.
-Get a home energy audit to determine how you can save energy before you pursue a solar installation.
+Before asking if solar is a good investment, you should see if there are cheaper ways to reduce your overall electricity consumption first.
+If your home or business is not energy efficient, you will be wasting precious solar power through drafty doors, windows, and walls.
+Get a building/home energy audit to determine how you can reduce your electricity consumption before you pursue a solar installation.
+By reducing your overall electricity demand on the grid, you won’t need as big of a solar system, potentially saving you thousands!

 Step 2: Know the Rules